0xx7/find-emails-in-a-webpage/README.md

 """
 find_emails.py:

 This script finds all email addresses in a given webpage.
-It finds email addresses in <p>, <href>, and <center> tags.
+It finds email addresses in "p", "href", and "center" tags.
 It also uses regular expression to find email addresses in many different forms.

 Use: python find_emails.py [url]